Dynamic Avalanches: Rate-Controlled Switching and Race Conditions: Design of Three-Bit Counter

 \section{Design of Three-Bit Counter}

 We consider the design of a targeted pathway that materializes a three-bit binary counter (Fig.~\ref{fig5}a).
-We start from a simple model of three serially coupled bilinear elements, each describe by \cite{liu2024controlled,shohat2024geometric}:
+We start from a simple model of three serially coupled bilinear elements, each described by \cite{liu2024controlled,shohat2024geometric}:

 Here $f_i$ and $u_i$ are the forces and extensions, $k_i$ is the stiffness, and $g_i$ is the force jump between $s_i=0$ and $s_i=1$ branches; each element switches between these branches when $u_i$ exceeds the switching thresholds $u_i^\pm$, or equivalently, when the force exceeds the critical forces $f_i^\pm$.
 Mechanical balance equations dictate that the global force $F=f_1=f_2=f_3$, and that the global extension $U=u_1+u_2+u_3$, which, under controlled extension $U$, allows to construct the $F(U)$ curve \cite{liu2024controlled,shohat2024geometric}.